WHAT IS A PSYCHO-EDUCATIONAL

 Depending on the case, the parent(s), teacher, and/or student will complete some questionnaires to assess the student's behaviour, social-emotional, and/or adaptive functioning.

-The student will attend approximately two testing sessions at my office, where their performance will be assessed in different areas that can affect learning.
-A qualified School Psychologist/Assessment Clinician or I will conduct the standardized testing.
+The student will attend approximately two testing sessions at my office, where the student's performance will be assessed in different areas that can affect learning.
+A qualified School Psychologist/Assessment Clinician and I will conduct the standardized testing.

 I will interpret the results and summarize all the abovementioned information and provide recommendations in a written report.